viiveli/aoc2022/README.md

 > ### day 06
 > **puzzles:** https://adventofcode.com/2022/day/6
->> *Find a substring with x amount of unique characters from an input string*
+>> *Find the first occurrence of a substring with x amount of unique characters from an input string*
 >
 > **solution:** [./src/day06.ts](<./src/day06.ts> "day 06")